Tim Palmer (physicist): Early life and education

 Palmer was born in Kingston upon Thames, Surrey in 1952.
 He received a 1st Class Joint Honours Degree in Mathematics and Physics from the University of Bristol and a Doctor of Philosophy in General Relativity Theory from the University of Oxford.

 Research

-Palmer’s research has focussed on the nonlinear predictability and dynamics of the climate system.
+Palmer's research has focused on the nonlinear predictability and dynamics of the climate system.
 He co-discovered the world's largest breaking waves, and proposed a nonlinear framework for the regional manifestation of climate change, based on the nonlinear dynamics of quasi-stationary weather regimes.
 He was among the first to propose the importance of developing unified or "seamless" weather and climate prediction models.
 As of 2016 Palmer's research is focussed on the development of stochastic parametrisations in weather and climate simulators, and the application of inexact computing techniques for developing ultra-high resolution climate models.
 Palmer believes strongly that human and computing resources must be pooled internationally to develop reliable climate prediction systems.
 He remains active in the area of fundamental physics, promoting the synergistic "Cosmological Invariant Set Postulate" as a primitive geometric principle for physics of the large and small.